 Our background and interests lie in what makes island bird species unique and how threats to their survival and reproduction can change certain demographic parameters.
 Below is a sample of current research; links embedded in the text will direct you to our publications on these topics.

-- Analysis of mark-recapture data in Hawaiian seabirds (Laysan Albatross) and forest birds (Elepaio, Puaiohi and Maui forest birds) to estimate survival and various life history parameters
+Using long term mark-recpature data in Hawaiian seabirds (Laysan Albatross) and forest birds (Elepaio, Puaiohi and Maui forest birds), we use program MARK to estimate survival and various life history parameters of these species.

 We have worked with mitochondrial DNA, microsatellites and nuclear markers to examine the population genetics of Laysan and Black-footed Albatrosses.
 We have also done systematics work on the Elepaio species complex, and found evidence to support single island species (vs multiple sub-species).